online6731/n8n-store/simple-memory.md

 You can select 1, 2, 3, 4, or type your own course of action.
 1. "Yes, Mr. Vance, I've gone through them.
 I have some initial impressions and a few questions I'd like to discuss."
+**(Narrator Persona)**
+Mr. Vance's expression subtly shifts, a faint but perceptible nod of approval.
+"Excellent, Alex.
+That's precisely what I was hoping to hear," he says, his gaze indicating genuine interest.
+He takes a step closer to the pod, his tablet still in hand, ready to listen.
+"Please, share your initial impressions and any questions you have.
+This is a good opportunity to clarify anything before we move forward."

+The hum of the office continues around you, but for a moment, the focus is entirely on your insights.
+This is your chance to demonstrate your analytical abilities and engagement with the project.

+What are your initial impressions and questions for Mr. Vance?
+Try to be concise and focused, drawing from your reading of the documents.